 Also known as Blue-barred Orange Parrotfish, Bluechin Parrotfish, Blue-chinned Parrotfish, Bluetrim Parrotfish, Cream Parrotfish, Flame-breasted Parrotfish, Globe-headed Parrotfish, Green-blotched Parrotfish, Yellowscale Parrotfish.

-Found singly or in small schools foraging for food over drop-offs and slopes in lagoons and seaward reefs rich in algae growth.
+Found singly, or in small schools, foraging for food over drop-offs and slopes, of lagoons and seaward reefs, rich in algae growth.

 They feed on filamentous algae.